-The 2020 Congressional App Challenge (CAC) is a nationwide event intended to engage students’ creativity and encourage their participation in STEM fields.
+Registration for the 2021 Congressional App Challenge (CAC) has begun.
+The CAC is a nationwide event intended to engage students’ creativity and encourage their participation in STEM fields.
 This is an invitation for students to compete with their peers by creating and exhibiting an original software application (also known as an “app”).
 Students may compete as individuals or in teams of up to four, as long as at least two of the teammates reside or attend school in the fifth congressional district.

 Middle and high school students are encouraged to register and submit online by November 1, 2021.
 Click to register and submit your application.
 Students can also visit the Congressional App Challenge website for more information and view past winners.